fullon-labs/flon-core/docs/01_node/03_plugins/index.md

 ---
-content_title: fonod Plugins
+content_title: funod Plugins
 ---

 ## Overview

-Plugins extend the core functionality implemented in `fonod`.
-Some plugins are mandatory, such as `chain_plugin`, `net_plugin`, and `producer_plugin`, which reflect the modular design of `fonod`.
+Plugins extend the core functionality implemented in `funod`.
+Some plugins are mandatory, such as `chain_plugin`, `net_plugin`, and `producer_plugin`, which reflect the modular design of `funod`.
 The other plugins are optional as they provide nice to have features, but non-essential for the nodes operation.

 For information on specific plugins, just select from the list below: